How to Improve Employee Training Engagement

 For most employees, compliance isn't their job.
 They are unlikely to be thrilled at the prospect of anti-money laundering training for the nth year running.

-Often remuneration is based on meeting targets and achieving customer satisfaction scores.
-So, whilst staff know they need to follow the rules and use best practices, completing yet more compliance training isn't at the front of their mind.
+Often, remuneration is based on meeting targets and achieving customer satisfaction scores.
+So, while staff know they need to follow the rules and use best practices, completing yet more compliance training isn't at the forefront of their minds.

 There are a few simple techniques you can apply to your training strategy to help overcome the apathy that may have built up.